haroon-ahmad/JAVAREA/README.md

 Speech Processing:

-We used google's speech to text api for the input of the string and then we did some natural language processing with which we mapped the entered string with our dictionary.
-Also to minimize the error of google's api we used the minimum edit distance algorithm.
+We used Google's speech-to-text API for the input of the string and then we did some natural language processing with which we mapped the entered string to the closest match in our dictionary.
+Also to minimize the error of Google's Speech Recognition API, we used the minimum edit distance algorithm.